muktharamesh20/61040-portfolio/assignments/assignment1.md

         3. Tutors - Tutors often need to know what each student covered in lecture, but this is hard if the student doesn't understand themselves.
 Smart summarization can help them quickly look at their notes and know what to do.
 The user can also quickly pinpoint areas of confusion with the summarization and note tagging.

 2. *Group Planning for Travelling*
     - A tool that allows people to input and rank each other's idea based on how much they want to do it.
-For instance, if last time a friend group went out, they went to Alice's favorite attraction and Bob didn't like it, Bob's preferences could be weighted more heavily for the second activity on the itenerary.
+For instance, if last time a friend group went out, they went to Alice's favorite attraction and Bob didn't like it, Bob's preferences could be weighted more heavily for the second activity on the itinerary.
 Here are some stakeholders:
         1. User (Trip Planner/Participant) – Ensures their interests are considered; may feel left out if rankings aren’t balanced.
         2. Friends/Travel Companions – Benefit from fair representation of their preferences; might argue over rankings.
         3. Tourism Service Providers – Indirectly affected as their offerings are chosen more frequently if popular.
     - A tool that helps budget and split costs when travelling
+        1. One of the biggest parts about group planning is spending, and over spending.
+This tool could take all of the people's wanted destinations and create an estimated cost of rental cars, ubers, the attraction costs, and show if they are over or under budget.
+It also streamlines the process because the someone doesn't have to coordinate splitting costs, and the app does it for them.
+    - A tool that allows each person to make their own plans, but see each others and have shared plans
+        1. Each person can do what they want, and refrain from going to places that they don't want to go to (and avoid spending money there).
+Most trip planners are for the individual person, or consider the group going together everywhere when in reality, sometimes a person wants to go to an event or place no one else does.

 3. *Right Price*
-    - checks online for it, then checks for similar clothes
+    - Checks online using a reverse image search for simlar clothes that are cheaper, but also allows you to sort through it based on features like color, price, and more
-    - standalone site that compiles a bunch of clothes, has price and sustainibility and brand and reviews.
-Stakeholders May
+    - Standalone site that compiles a bunch of clothes, has price and sustainibility and brand and reviews.
         -   User (Shopper) – Saves time finding alternatives; may experience decision fatigue.
+    - If you like a style, but it isn't working for you, a feature that lets you find other clothes of a similar style that you might like or may look better on you.